syrupy-project/syrupy/README.md

 ```

 If you have decided not to use Syrupy for your project after giving us a try, we'd love to get your feedback.
 Please create a GitHub issue if applicable.

-## Known Limitations

-- `pytest-xdist` support only partially exists.
-There is no issue when it comes to reads however when you attempt to run `pytest --snapshot-update`, if running with more than 1 process, the ability to detect unused snapshots is disabled.
-See [#535](https://github.com/syrupy-project/syrupy/issues/535) for more information.

-_We welcome contributions to patch these known limitations._

 ## Contributing